sebastian89n/code-learning-hub/jakarta-ee/README.md

     versa.
 It simplifies the conversion of Java objects to XML (marshalling) and XML data to Java objects ( unmarshalling)
     by using annotations or configuration files.

+11. **JSON-B (Jakarta JSON Binding):** JSON-B provides a standard binding layer for converting Java objects to JSON data and vice versa.
+It simplifies the integration of JSON processing in Jakarta EE applications using annotations.

+12. **JSON-P (Jakarta JSON Processing):** JSON-P allows Jakarta EE applications to process and manipulate JSON data using a streaming API or a tree model.
+It provides a convenient way to work with JSON in Java applications.

 ### Jakarta EE Containers